 Our curriculum is designed to foster thought, curiosity, and a desire for learning in all pupils, regardless of their backgrounds, strengths, and needs.
-It is a gateway to opportunity and to a fulfilling and prosperous life in modern Britain and beyond.
+Through Quality First Teaching, Huntingdon Academy offers, through its ordinarily available provision (or universal provision) strategies and reasonable adjustments to ensure its pupils can engage with the curriculum.
+Some pupils will require targeted and specialised interventions to ensure those pupils with special educational needs and those who have gaps in their learning have their needs met in order they have the best possible opportunities to achieve success.
+Our curriculum offer is a gateway to opportunity and to a fulfilling and prosperous life in modern Britain and beyond.
 The curriculum aims to:

-- Mould pupils into good citizens, with a sense of responsibility for their actions - Encourage civic responsibility and social participation within their community - Give pupils a practical, successful understanding of their religious and social rights and responsibilities in society - Allow pupils to develop their individuality - Empower pupils with the necessary skills and abilities to play a full and inclusive role within society, consistent and comfortable with their beliefs and principles
+- Mould pupils into good citizens, with a sense of responsibility for their actions. - Encourage civic responsibility and social participation within their community. - Give pupils a practical, successful understanding of their religious and social rights and responsibilities in society. - Allow pupils to develop their individuality, independence, interpersonal and self regulation skills. - Empower pupils with the necessary skills and abilities to play a full and inclusive role within society, consistent and comfortable with their beliefs and principles.